oslabs-beta/K8sApiTracker/README.md

 To contribute please fork the repository and submit a pull request with a descriptive explanation of the changes made.
 Feel free to reach out to us with any questions on the product using the information listed in the Contributors & Contact section.

-Further documentation on the codebase can be found in README's located in the server(link to readme), and src(link to) directories.
+Further documentation on the codebase can be found in README's located in the server(link to readme), and src(link to readme) directories.

 Key features on our roadmap include:
 - xyz
 - xyz

 # License